awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 ### RI utilization reports<a name="ce-utilization-views"></a>

-The RI Utilization reports show how much of your Amazon EC2, Amazon Redshift, Amazon RDS, Amazon Elasticsearch Service, and Amazon ElastiCache Reserved Instance \(RIs\) that you use, how much you saved by using RIs, how much you overspent on RIs, and your net savings from purchasing RIs during the selected time range\.
+The RI Utilization reports show how much of your Amazon EC2, Amazon Redshift, Amazon RDS, Amazon OpenSearch Service, and Amazon ElastiCache Reserved Instance \(RIs\) that you use, how much you saved by using RIs, how much you overspent on RIs, and your net savings from purchasing RIs during the selected time range\.
 This helps you to see if you have purchased too many RIs\.

 The RI Utilization charts display the number of RI hours that your account uses, helping you to understand and monitor your combined usage \(utilization\) across all of your RIs and services\.
 It also shows how much you saved over On\-Demand Instance costs by purchasing a reservation, the amortized costs of your unused reservations, and your total net savings from purchasing reservations\.
 AWS calculates your total net savings by subtracting the costs of your unused reservations from your reservations savings\.